 Basis is the difference between a local cash (or street) price and the futures market price for that commodity.
-Basis is calculated as "Cash Price" minus "Futures Price".
-Basis for storable products like grain is influenced by (1) the cost of getting grain from a local delivery point to the point of use (or delivery locations of the related futures market), and (2) by the local supply-demand situation.
+Basis is calculated as cash price minus futures price.
+Basis for storable products like grain is influenced by the:

 A farm manager can make better choices about when to market, where to market, and how to lock in prices by following basis levels.